 For continued access to IPAWS, and to increase user proficiency and reduce alerting errors, the IPAWS Program Management Office requires authorized Alerting Authorities to demonstrate their ability to compose and send a message through the IPAWS-OPEN system at regular intervals.
-Such demonstration must be performed monthly through generation of a successful message sent to the IPAWS-OPEN Training and Demonstration environment (IPAWS LAB Cloud).
+Such demonstration must be performed monthly through generation of a successful message sent to the IPAWS-OPEN Technical Support Services Facility.

 Agencies are encouraged to coordinate with regional partners and submit applications that promote regional (e.g., multi-jurisdictional, cross-state, cross-border) collaboration and cost-effective measures.
-AWN grant funds should focus on eligible public alert and warning activities to include, but not limited to the purchase, training, exercising, replacement, and maintenance (e.g., annual license, subscription fees, upgrades) of alert and warning systems, software, and equipment.
+AWN grant funds should focus on eligible public alert and warning activities to include, but not limited to the purchase, training, exercising, replacement, and maintenance (e.g., annual license, subscription fees, upgrades) of alert, warning, and notification systems, software, and equipment.